stateful/docs.runme.dev/docs/intro.md

 Develop successfully irrespective of the environment: a local laptop, a VM, a Devcontainer, or Cloud Development Environment, etc:

 - Narrow down on a small set of tasks, describe their purpose alongside the use case, and make execution a no-brainer.
 Guard-rails included.
-- Get ahead of docs bit-rot and repo reverse-engineering execute tasks directly where they are described: markdown docs inside your project's repo.
+- Get ahead of docs bit-rot and repo reverse-engineering executing tasks directly where they are described: markdown docs inside your project's repo.
 - Increase portability of dev workflows by decoupling tasks from personal *dotfiles* or *bash_history's* without getting in the way.

 ### The User Interface